sahilrajput03/learn-express/README.md

 setTimeout(() => {
     // f1() // f1, f2, f3, f4, f5, f6, f8, f9, 10 --- all works ❤️
-    // For `f7` --- we need explicit safeReThrow() so that VsCode Debugger's `Caught Exceptions` feature to break when readFileSync throws error
+    // For `f7` --- we need explicit safeReThrow() so that VsCode Debugger's `Caught Exceptions` feature to break when readFileSync throws error inside a try-catch block
 }, 3_000)

 async function safeReThrow(error: any) { try { throw error } catch (error) { } }